This Supermodel Says Watching the News Keeps Her Emotionally Healthy

-Elizabeth Hurley is a model and actress, but her longest-lasting role to date is with The Estée Lauder Companies, where she’s served as a spokeswoman for over two decades.
-This month Hurley and the French beauty behemoth are raising awareness for The Estée Lauder Companies’s Breast Cancer Campaign.
+Elizabeth Hurley is a model and actress, but her longest-lasting role to date is with the Estée Lauder Companies, where she’s served as a spokeswoman for over two decades.
+This month Hurley and the French beauty behemoth are raising awareness for the Estée Lauder Companies’s Breast Cancer Campaign.
 Through October 31, every tweet and Instagram post hashtagged #PinkRibbon25 and #ELCdonates will raise $25 to fund half an hour of cancer research for the Breast Cancer Research Foundation.
 As Hurley made the publicity rounds for the campaign, she told the Cut why watching the news relaxes her, how she never goes to the gym, and why she’s proud to be a farmer.

 How I start my day: All my mornings are varied because I’m a self-employed person and I do something different every day.
 Last week I wrapped season four of The Royals.
 For four and half months I got picked up at 5:30 a.m., so I would set my alarm for 5:25.
 I would leap out of bed, run downstairs, and jump in the car within five minutes of waking up.
 I would sleep in the back of the car on the way to the studio.
 When I got to the studio I’d drink a mug of hot water and go into hair and makeup.
 I often put apple cider vinegar in my hot water.
 It tastes disgusting.
 I can’t face it every day, so I’ll put it in my hot water maybe every other day.
 It’s good for your metabolism.
 After about half an hour I have a cup of coffee, and after an hour I’ll have breakfast.
 After a 12-hour day on set, I’d come home and go straight to bed after my bath.
 Working days are less glamorous than they appear on the outside.